gitpython-developers/GitPython/README.md

 For *Windows*, we do regularly test it on [Appveyor CI](https://www.appveyor.com/) but not all test-cases pass - you may help improve them by exploring [Issue #525](https://github.com/gitpython-developers/GitPython/issues/525).

-#### Python 2.6

-Python 2.6 is supported on best-effort basis; which means that it is likely to deteriorate over time.

 ### RUNNING TESTS